-- The Academic Program Student Learning Outcomes can be found online at http://www.puc.edu/academics/degrees,programs. - The General Education Student Learning Outcomes can be found in the section entitled "General Education" in this catalog.
+- \ The Academic Program Student Learning Outcomes can be found online at puc.edu/academics/degrees-programs. - \\ The General Education Student Learning Outcomes can be found in the section entitled "General Education" in this catalog.

 Pacific Union College is a Christian liberal arts college sponsored by the Seventh-day Adventist Church.
 Its mission is to prepare its students for fellowship with God and service to Him through service to humanity.
 To achieve its mission, the college offers an excellent education, informed by a distinctive Seventh-day Adventist Christian point of view, to all who appreciate the school's unique values and its integration of faith and learning.
-Paying special attention to Christianity's role in civilization, the college considers liberal day Adventist learning community offering an excellent Christ-centered education that prepares its students for productive lives of useful human service and uncompromising personal integrity.
+Paying special attention to Christianity's role in civilization, the college considers liberal arts study with a Christian perspective to be uniquely valuable not only for its own sake, but also as a basis for career training and professional life.

+Pacific Union College is a Seventhday Adventist learning community offering an excellent Christcentered education that prepares its students for productive lives of useful human service and uncompromising personal integrity.